 Humanities Instructor | Ext.
 405 | email@example.com

 Lynsey Bohannon is a Humanities and Drama Instructor.
 Lynsey holds a Master of Arts in Teaching.
 She has taught English and History for nine years in a secondary setting.
 She also taught Creative Media at NMSU-Grants for three years.
 Lynsey’s interests include hiking and enjoying the outdoors with her family and her dogs.
 She also enjoys reading anything that sparks her interest (usually British literature or about British culture).
 She also loves exploring the world and has been to 20 countries and 25 states!s!

 Marie Booth is a Science Instructor, MESA Advisor, and the FRC Robotics coach.
 Marie graduated from the University of New Mexico with a degree in Secondary Science Education and holds a Master’s in Education from Eastern New Mexico University.
 While teaching at EMHS, she has earned the APS Digital Innovator Badge, is currently a Level I Google Educator, and has also received her Apple Teacher Certification.
 She is originally from El Paso, Texas, and lives in Edgewood with her husband, five girls, their two dogs and cat.
 She enjoys geeking out on all things science, being outdoors with her family, and reading (currently working on book 4 of the 13 book Wheel of Time Series).

 Office Manager | Ext.
 114 | email@example.com

 Gwen Brown is the Office Manager.
-Gwen is a parent to an EMHS recent graduate and has a currently enrolled student.
-She has her BS in General Studies from the University of Iowa and has made her home in the East Mountains for over 10 years.
-She enjoys spending time with family and friends as well as camping, cooking, music and reading.
+She graduated from the University of Iowa and has made her home in the East Mountains for over 15 years with her family and is a parent to two EMHS graduates.
+She enjoys spending time with family and friends as well as hiking, cooking and exploring new projects/interests.

 Math Instructor| Ext .
 204 | firstname.lastname@example.org